 Sean had last seen Billy in 2010, at their five-year CMU reunion.
 Billy had been drinking pretty heavily before the dinner.
 Later, when Sean finally did get together with him, Billy was even more in the bag.
 He seemed reluctant to talk about what he’d been doing.
-The reunion was held during the height of the Wikileaks controversy; when Sean mentioned it to him Billy quickly changed the subject.
+The reunion was held during the height of the Wikileaks controversy; when Sean mentioned it Billy quickly changed the subject.
 Until then, Sean didn’t think that Billy was much into politics.
 Billy had always kept his political views to himself, possibly to due to the strained relationship he had with his father.
 More importantly, he didn’t seem to be very happy.
-As he looked out the window at the rugged landscape peeking between the clouds, Sean wondered if Billy been in Iceland during that time after college.
-Iceland had been a center for Wikileaks activity then it had quieted down since Julian Assange had been placed under house arrest in the UK.
+As Sean looked out the window at the rugged landscape peeking between the clouds he wondered if Billy been in Iceland during that time after college.
+Iceland had been a center for Wikileaks activity but then settled down since Julian Assange had been placed under house arrest in the UK.
 If Billy was still involved with Assange it might explain why he had dropped out of sight.
 Strangely, Assange had recently been given a show on Russian TV.
 Sean found it hard to imagine Billy being involved with the Russians.

 “Sean—seriously, if you need a break from your ‘Scandinavian Studies’ call me, leave me a message.
 I’ll be at the Hotel Borg.
 There’s no harm in having a drink or two,” said Sally, who was now awake and had evidently been talking.
 Sean hadn’t been paying attention until she spoke his name.

-“Okay, Ms. O’Donnell, I’ll see how things go, I’m sure we'll meet again—it’s a small island!" said Sean, smiling pleasantly.
+“Okay, Ms. O’Donnell, I’ll see how things go, I’m sure we'll meet again—it’s a small island!" said Sean, forcing a pleasant smile.
 The plane was beginning its final descent through swirling clouds of mist.
 All he could see outside the window was the flashing light on the tip of the wing.
-Suddenly the clouds were behind them.
-The mossy lava fields below quickly gave way to the tarmac.
+Suddenly the clouds were behind them with mossy lava fields below that quickly gave way to the tarmac.
 The plane touched down and fifteen minutes later Sean was walking into the Leifur Eiríksson Air Terminal.

 When Sean got to the customs gate the agent asked him where he would be staying.
 Sean told him that he would be staying in an apartment on Garðastræti and the official smiled and said, “Say hello to the Russians.”
-Sean was starting to feel jet lag, and this comment only made him feel more disoriented.
+Sean was starting to feel jet lag—this comment only made him feel more disoriented.
 The agent handed Sean his passport and then he was in

 .
 The terminal was nice, modern and bigger than Sean had imagined it.
 He bought some Spanish wine—a good reserva—